bigsweater/rclasses/README.md

 [Respond.js](https://github.com/scottjehl/Respond) is awesome and works really well for me...except when including additional stylesheets.
 I've found that IE <= 8 has the annoying tendency to _continue_ ignoring certain media queries in `<link>`ed stylesheets called after the main one.

 So, I created this jQuery plugin.
-It calculates the width of the element you apply it to, compares that number to a set of breakpoints (either the default breakpoints or ones you create), and applies a class accordingly.
+It calculates the width of the element you apply it to, compares that number to a set of breakpoints (either the default breakpoints or ones you create), and applies a class accordingly).

 ### Usage
+1. Load jQuery
+2. Load the plugin
-Apply the plugin to an element you wish to measure.
-(You can apply it to anything on the page, but I use `<body>`.
+3. Apply the plugin to an element you wish to measure.
+(You can apply it to anything on the page, but I use `<body>`: `$('body').rclasses();`

-`$('body').rclasses();`
+4. Use the dynamic classes to style your element.

+By default, there are four classes at four breakpoints.
+They're pretty arbitrary, though:
+* `.rclass-small` (480px)
+* `.rclass-medium` (640px)
+* `.rclass-large` (960px)
+* `.rclass-xlarge` (1200px)

+That'll get ya started.
+But if you'd like to use your own breakpoints...

+### Options

 If you'd like to use your own breakpoints:
 ```javascript